 The requirements for the management report depend on your company's accounting class.
 The Danish Financial Statements Act's provisions also apply if you report under IFRS, as IFRS does not require a management report as a separate part of the annual report.

 The current disclosure requirements mainly focus on describing the company's principal activities, the year's development compared to last year, and expectations for the coming year.
-These requirements are considered relatively uncomplicated and resemble a summary of internal reporting.
+These requirements are considered relatively uncomplicated for many enterprises and resemble a summary of internal reporting.
 However, it is essential to address the corporate social responsibility requirements well in advance.
 These include your company's environmental position, including efforts to reduce climate impact, as well as social conditions, working conditions, human rights, and anti-corruption and anti-bribery measures.
 Central to this is how you integrate corporate social responsibility into your business strategy, whether you have a policy for corporate social responsibility, and how this translates into concrete actions.

 It is particularly important to be prepared for the future corporate social responsibility requirements, as the current rules will be replaced by more comprehensive and complex requirements in the EU Corporate Sustainability Reporting Directive (CSRD) by January 2026.
 The CSRD establishes the framework for sustainability reporting, while the associated European Sustainability Reporting Standards (ESRS) specify the disclosure requirements.
 Not only may your company become subject to and need to address these requirements, but sustainability reporting will also be a focus area for suppliers, customers, and other stakeholders.
 Therefore, it may be worth considering voluntary reporting of the future requirements - in whole or in part - as part of your strategic preparation.